 Babies & Children

-Regrettably the property is not felt to be suitable for babies and infants due to the nature of the wood burning stove.
+Regrettably the property is not felt to be suitable for babies and infants due to the nature of the wood burning stove and open staircase.

 Dogs are not permitted.